 In January 2016 we predicted the top 10 trends that B2B loyalty marketing would witness during the course of the year.
 But did we get it right?
 As 2016 draws to a close, let’s take a look….

-4. The continued fusion of enablement and learning with sales incentives – the combination of Learn & Earn with Sell & Earn was still key to the success of our B2B loyalty programs in 2016.
+The combination of Learn & Earn with Sell & Earn was still key to the success of our B2B loyalty programs in 2016.
 The ‘Learn & Earn’ component provides incentives and rewards for online educational behaviour, completing quick learn modules, skills courses and certification via a bespoke client program portal.
 ‘Sell & Earn’ enables participants to claim sales of specific products and services via the same portal.
 Our research amongst program participants shows a high correlation between education level (measured by successful course completions of sales skills simulator assessments) and sales efficacy.
 Our 3 recent blogs (1, 2, & 3) on various enablement elements provide further reading on this topic.

 Our 2017 Top 10 loyalty predictions are here: